 Domestic Adoption Overview

 Caring Adoptions can match prospective adoptive parents with a Birthmother enrolled in our program, or prospective Adoptive Parents can locate their own Birthmother.
 Prospective Adoptive Parents find Birthmothers through networking, advertising, or working with out of state attorneys and birthparent-matching organizations.
-State of Texas Child Protective Services (CPS) adoptions facilitated through Caring Adoptions normally result in placement of children who have spent time in foster care.

 Caring Adoptions is licensed by the Texas Department of Family and Protective Services and handles Domestic Adoptions in Texas.
 If both the Adopting Parents and Birthmother are located in Texas, Caring Adoptions facilitates the entire adoption process.
 When only one party is located in Texas, we work with licensed agencies or adoption attorneys in the corresponding state.

 Below are some of the items that Caring Adoptions can assist you with.